cez883/hr-analytics-powerbi-dashboard/README.md

 The report lets users explore workforce data by department, job level, region, and demographics, with a flexible timeframe selector covering any period from 2017 onward.
 The dashboard consists of three main pages:

 - **Headcount** — workforce structure (department, job level, region, age, gender, ethnicity, education, marital status), with a dedicated tooltip feature showing the top 20 highest- and lowest-paid employees on hover.
-- **Employee Retention** — retention rate for the selected period, year-over-year trend, and retention comparison by department and job level (including a slope chart comparing 2023 vs. 2026).
+- **Employee Retention** — retention rate for the selected period, year-over-year trend, and a slope chart comparing retention between the first and last year of the selected range; the page includes a field parameter (dropdown menu) that lets users dynamically switch the comparison dimension in the slope chart — Department, City, Job Level, Age Group, Gender, Ethnicity, or Marital Status.
 - **Employee Turnover** — turnover rate, number of departures, year-over-year trend, voluntary vs. involuntary split, and reasons for leaving.

-Every page shares a common filter panel (slicer menu) available in the top-right corner, allowing filtering by: Age Group, Gender, Ethnicity, Department, Sub-department, Education and Job Level.
+Every page shares a common filter panel (slicer menu) available in the top-right corner, allowing filtering by: Age Group, Gender, Ethnicity, Department, Sub-department, Education, and Job Level.

 ---